ananyabchetia/contaminated/README.md

 ## File structure

-### scrollytelling_ima
+### scrollytelling_images

 #### Contains assets used for the scrollytelling portion of the story built with Scrollama.

-#### Graphics were created using Google Earth imagery, Adobe Illustrator, and ai2html.
+Graphics were created using Google Earth imagery, Adobe Illustrator, and ai2html.

 ### all_datasets